How Open Contracting Lift projects are reforming public procurement

 The civil society group Positive Initiative is working with the government’s center for health procurement to reach their goal of lowering the prices for essential medication by establishing an oversight system for medical procurement purchases, strengthening the procurement institutions, and developing a strong, nation-wide Stock Management System (SMS) for all hospitals, as well as identifying which generic medicines could be substituted for the medicines that are currently purchased and changing policies to allow these generic medicines to be used by practitioners.

-- Secured initial funding to develop a country-wide stock management system that considers stakeholder needs
+- Secured initial funding and established working group to develop a country-wide stock management system that considers stakeholder needs.

 - Conduct training with civil society representatives on monitoring, evaluation and learning skills; using data-driven approach in procurement monitoring; medicines delivery monitoring etc.